Updated: January 15, 2020

 In the beginning was The Condominium Act, 1998.
 A social contract arrangement between politicians and real estate developers to let people buy into housing with amenities and carefree living.
 Pay your money and someone else will do all the work is one way to daydream about it.

 Secondly came The Declaration made by the developer describing usage of the building and land.
 Over time, may need to be changed.
-Example: electric vehicle charging stations.
+For example: electric vehicle charging stations.

-Fourth came The Owners who may or may not have, on their own recognizance or on the advice of their real estate agent and/or lawyer, read over the documentation of the Declaration, the Bylaws, the owner agreed Rules and the corporation Status Certificate before buying a property which may not be suited to their expected lifestyle or rental investment goals and forgot it all in 48 hours or less.
-Complicated stuff … buy the unit first and cope with the rest later (no problem?).
+Fourth came The Owners who may or may not have, on their own recognizance or on the advice of their real estate agent and/or lawyer, read over the documentation of the Declaration, the Bylaws, the owner agreed yesteryear Rules and the corporation Status Certificate before buying a property which may not be suited to their expected lifestyle or rental investment goals and forgot it all in 48 hours or less.
+Complicated stuff … just buy the unit first to live in or rent and cope with the rest later (no problem, eh?).